Simulating scalar field theories on quantum computers with limited resources: State preparation

 In \cref{fig:broken_symmetry_comparison_1,fig:broken_symmetry_vary_g}, it appears that there is a nearly linear relation between $\fzero$ and the corresponding best $\minit^2$ for both the adiabatic time and local overlap.
 This could be explained by the fact that, in this case, the local overlap is maximized when the potential energy minimum is the same for the initial and final Hamiltonians.
 An approximation of that relation can be obtained using the quasi-classical argument given in \cref{app:quasiclassical} and is shown as black dashed lines.

-\paragraph{Ground state degeneracy. (\fone $\longrightarrow$ \ftwo)} The broken-symmetry phase of the $\phi^4$ model is characterized by a two-fold degenerate ground state in the thermodynamic limit and a non-zero value of the order parameter.
-In numerical simulations, the broken symmetry ground state $\ket{\psi_{a0}}$ can be obtained from the ground state $\ket{\psi_{a}\left(L,f\right)}$ of a system of finite size $L$ coupled to an external field $f$
+\paragraph{Ground state degeneracy. (\fone $\longrightarrow$ \ftwo)} The broken-symmetry phase of the $\phi^4$ model is characterized by a twofold degenerate ground state in the thermodynamic limit and a non-zero value of the order parameter.
+In numerical simulations, the broken-symmetry ground state $\ket{\psi_{a0}}$ can be obtained from the ground state $\ket{\psi_{a}\left(L,f\right)}$ of a system of finite size $L$ coupled to an external field $f$

 by taking the limits \be \ket{\psi_{a0}}=\lim_{f \to 0} \lim_{L \to \infty}\ket{\psi_a\left(L,f\right)}. \ee \Cref{eq:Hf} is the same as \cref{eq:Hdis1} with $f\equiv f_0$ and with the field operators replaced by the discrete field operators.
 The limiting order in ~\cref{eq:bslimit} is important.
 When $L$ is finite, the system in the absence of the external field is not truly degenerate.
 An arbitrary small external field can drive the system to a broken symmetry state only after the limit $L \rightarrow \infty$.
 When estimating the limit~\cref{eq:bslimit} numerically, $f$ should be decreased and $L$ increased subject to the condition that $\sabs{f\opmatrix{0}{\sum_j \Phi_j}{1}} \gg \Delta_0$, where the ground state of the system in zero external field is $\ket{0}$, the first excited state is $\ket{1}$, and the energy gap between them is $\Delta_0=E_1-E_0$.